QuantEcon/lecture-source-py/source/rst/numba.rst

 An Example
 ------------------

-Let's consider some problems that are difficult to vectorize
+Let's consider some problems that are difficult to vectorize.

-One is generating the trajectory of a difference equation given an initial condition
+One is generating the trajectory of a difference equation given an initial condition.

 Let's take the difference equation to be the quadratic map